owncloud-archive/app-approval/README.md

 * **Allow differences of opinion**.
 Code is art.
 And like with any art, beauty is in the eye of the beholder.
 Some things are technically good or bad, but other things (indentation, anyone?) are merely a matter of taste.
 Don't get upset about them.
 * **Accept emotions**.
 We LOVE what we do.
 That can create strong feelings.
 Sometimes people are tired or distracted and get upset.
 A single outburst should not disqualify anybody - give people the benefit of the doubt and give them a chance to explain and apologize.
 Vice-versa, be strong enough to apologize yourself if need be.

-Remember: *Kindness shows strenght.
+Remember: *Kindness shows strength.
 Rudeness shows lack of interest and confidence.*

 Welcome to the ownCloud Community!